emily1618/Data-Portfolio/CHEATSHEET/README.md

 - Coming Soon

 ## SQL
-Ensure data integrity: only the data you want entered is entered, and only certain users are able to enter data into the database.
+Ensure data integrity: only the data you want to be entered is entered, and only certain users are able to enter data into the database.

-Ensure domains: set of values following documentations, consistent data types
+Ensure domains: a set of values following documentations, consistent data types

-Normalization is important so the data can follow logical route and query efficiently.
+Normalization is important so the data can follow logical routes and queries efficiently.
 Without normalization, database systems can be inaccurate, slow, and inefficient.
 Four GOALS:
   -  arranging data into logical groupings such that each group describes a small part of the whole;
   -  minimizing the amount of duplicate data stored in a database;
   -  organizing the data such that, when you modify it, you make the change in only one place;